Patient Initiated Follow-up (PIFU)

 This page provides information for patients who have attended an out-patient clinic at King George or Queen’s hospitals and have been offered a “patient initiated follow-up” appointment.
 It explains what this is, how it works, and provides you with the information you need to contact our service to arrange a follow-up appointment, if you need one.
 We hope that it helps you to feel in control of your own care.

 What is a Patient Initiated Follow-Up appointment?

 Patient initiated follow-up (PIFU for short) allows you to arrange a follow up appointment if needed.
 This puts you in control of hospital follow-up and provides you with direct access to guidance when you most need it.

 How does PIFU work?

-If PIFU is suitable for you, your clinician will discuss your condition with you and add your name to a PIFU list.
+If PIFU is suitable for you, your physiotherapist will discuss your condition with you and add your name to a PIFU list.
 Instead of being given a routine follow-up clinic appointment, you will be able to contact the service directly to arrange a follow-up appointment, if you feel you need it.
-Your clinician will tell you how long you will stay on the PIFU list, which is determined by your clinical condition.
+Your physiotherapist will tell you how long you will stay on the PIFU list, which is determined by your clinical condition.

 Why are we introducing this new type of follow-up appointment?

 We are introducing this new type of follow-up because it offers a number of benefits.
 These include: